apostrophecms/docs/docs/reference/modules/uploadfs.md

 module.exports = {
   options: {
     uploadfs: {
-      storage: 'local' //this is also the default
+      storage: 'local' // this is also the default
     }
   }
 };